Noliwe Rooks: Career

 By 1996, Rooks was one of the first Black professors in the College of Arts and Sciences at the University of Missouri–Kansas City.
 She was the associate director of the African-American program at Princeton University for ten years, and published White Money, Black Power: The Surprising History of African American Studies and the Crisis of Race in Higher Education while she was there.

 Rooks arrived at Cornell University in 2012 as an associate professor of Africana studies.
 At Cornell, Rooks was the W.E.B.
 Du Bois Professor of Literature and published Cutting School: Privatization, Segregation, and the End of Public Education.
 In Cutting School, Rooks coined the term "segrenomics" to describe a form of profit derived by businesses that continue to sell what she describes as "separate, segregated, and unequal forms of education" during the modern era of privatization and deregulation of public education.

 After the spring 2021 semester at Cornell, she joined the faculty of Brown.

+In 2025, Rooks was elected to the Society of American Historians, which identifies and celebrates distinguished historical writing.